AustinLimanek/data-structures-and-algorithms/java/datastructures/lib/src/main/java/codechallenges/readme-codechallenges/stackqueuebracket.md

-# Challenge Summary: Stack Queue Animal Shelter
+# Challenge Summary: Stack Queue Brackets

 Write a function that will take in a string and determine if the string contains any brackets that are not closed appropriately.
 Brackets can be either `{}`, `[]`, or `()`.
 Brackets must first open in the string before a closed bracket of that type appears in the string.
 Brackets can be nested, however, the inner nested brackets must close before the outer nested brackets close.